-The corridor-style kitchen design is often one not of choice but of circumstances: you have a small space to work with.
-To further give the corridor-style kitchen an inferiority complex, another name applied to it is "galley style kitchen" (as in boat... galley).
-But many homeowners also do choose the corridor-style kitchen simply because they think it best suits their needs.
-The corridor style kitchen:
+The corridor kitchen design is often one not of choice but of circumstance when you only have a small space to work with.
+But many homeowners also do favor the corridor-style kitchen simply because it best suits their needs.

-- Saves you money - stock cabinets and appliances easily fit into this design.
+- Saves money, as stock cabinets and appliances easily fit into this design

-Corridor Kitchen Layout With Fridge On One Side
+Corridor Kitchen With Counter and Fridge on One Side

 This kitchen design is dependent on the fact that you are inserting the kitchen between two walls.
 You cannot have a kitchen island or peninsula on one side.

-This kitchen design works with either the double wall kitchen space mentioned earlier or with the peninsula kitchen space (wall on one side, peninsula or kitchen island on other side).
+This kitchen design works with either a double wall kitchen space or with a peninsula kitchen space (the wall on one side, peninsula or kitchen island on another side).

 Because the right side of this design has no services, it does not need access to electricity or water.
 Also, because you are not placing the fridge in that spot, you have no problems with people on the open side (i.e., living room) seeing the unattractive back of the fridge.

-This design for corridor-style kitchens is desirable because one of the key services--the stove--is set out by itself.
-There is lots of countertop room on either side for chopping, cutting, stirring, and everything else you need to do in support of cooking.
-Also, we preserve the desired kitchen triangle workflow path.
+This design for corridor-style kitchens is desirable because one of the key services—the stove—is set out by itself.
+This layout provides plenty of countertop room on either side for chopping, cutting, stirring, and everything else you need to do in support of cooking.
+Also, this design preserves the desired kitchen triangle workflow path.

 If you have the luxury of space, you may find that this corridor-style kitchen design offers the greatest range of benefits.